research use only

-Butein
+Butein EGFR inhibitor

-Butein, a plant polyphenol isolated from Rhus verniciflua, is able to inhibit the activation of protein tyrosine kinase, NF-κB and STAT3, also inhibits EGFR.
+Butein, a plant polyphenol isolated from Rhus verniciflua, is able to inhibit the activation of protein tyrosine kinase, NF-κB and STAT3, and also inhibits EGFR.

-Butein Chemical Structure
+Butein EGFR inhibitor Chemical Structure

-Butein Chemical Structure
+Chemical Structure

 Purity & Quality Control